yhassanzadeh13/opera/README.md

 ### Setup
  load the Simulator package to your project
 ### Node Class
-Your special `Node` class should implement `BaseNode` interface from the Simulator package.
-Every node is supposed to have a unique `UUID` ID. which will be generated and be passed to the node by the `Simulator`. <br> Five methods needs to be overridden
+Your `Node` class should implement `BaseNode` interface from the Simulator package.
+Every node is supposed to have a unique `UUID` ID. which will be generated and be passed to the node by the `Simulator`. <br> Five methods needs to be implemented
   - `onCreat` to initialize the node setup.
-All the nodes `onCreat` methods will be called before any node start processing.
+All nodes' `onCreat` method will be called before any other node start processing.
   Once the node finishes its setup it should declare itself as ready by calling `Simulator.Ready(nodeId)`
   - `onStart` to start the node's initial process.
 After all te nodes in the cluster are ready. the node `onStart` method will be called by the `Simulator`
   - `onStop` this method will be called by the simulator once the node terminate.
 This method can be used for garbage collection.
   - `onNewMessage` the node will receive all the event requests through this class.
 Every event request will be received in a separated thread.
   - `newInstance` this method serves as a node factory method.
-For a given `UUID`, it should return a new node instance.
+For a given `UUID`, and a network layer `MiddleLayer`, it should return a new node instance.

 ### Event Class
 All the event classes in the network should implement the `Event` interface from the `Simulator` package.
-Two methods methods be overridden
+Two methods should be impelemented
   - `actionPerformed` receive an instance from the host node that will perform the event and will be used to activate the event by the user.
   - `logMessage` should return a message of the event state.
 It is used for the logging purpose.

 ### Interaction with the simulator
 The simulator provides a simulated network underlay for the sake of the nodes' communication. <br>
-Four main static methods are provided.
+Through the network layer 'MiddleLayer', provided on the signature of the 'newInstance' method in the `BaseNode` interface, four basic methods are provided.
-  - `Simulator.Ready` for the node to declare itself as ready after if finished its setup.
+  - `network.ready` for the node to declare itself as ready after if finished its setup.
-  - `Simulator.Submit`can be used to send a message from one node to another.
-It receives the sender `UUID`, the target `UUID` and an event.
+  - `network.send`can be used to send a message from one node to another.
+It receives the target `UUID` and an event.
-  - `Simulator.Done` can be used for the node to terminate itself.
+  - `network.done` can be used for the node to terminate itself.
 The simulator will delete this node from the network and call the node `onStop` method.

-  - `Simulator.getLogger` can be used to log a new message.
+Simulator static logger can also be accessed using `Simulator.getLogger()`

 ### Start new simulation
 Consider you have a `myNode` class and you want to run a simulation of **100** nodes. <br>